 Imagine a site with multiple fuel tanks and dispensing stations.
-Imagine the logistics of daily stick and totalizer readings along with the readings required when fuel is delivered from the supplier.
+Imagine the logistics of daily stick and totalizer readings and the readings required when fuel is delivered from the supplier.

 A bummer, to be sure, especially if it's the way you are currently set up.

 With an automated system, you can balance your inventories daily instead of weekly or monthly.
 This will allow you to catch discrepancies quickly.
-These discrepancies are more easily resolved if identified the next day as opposed to the following week or at the end of the month.
+These discrepancies are more easily resolved if identified the next day instead of the following week or at the end of the month.

-If your supplier is delivering fuel while pumps are dispensing fuel to fleet vehicles, the automated system keeps calculations precise and accurate.
+If your supplier is delivering fuel while pumps are dispensing fuel to fleet vehicles, the automated fuel management system keeps calculations precise and accurate.
 No more second-guessing your manual calculations.

-Monitoring of your fuel inventories for all of your sites can be controlled and displayed from a central, dynamic dashboard that is customizable to the way you operate.
-Aggregate and filter information from different sources into ad hoc views which you can define and save for frequent use.
+Monitoring of your fuel inventories for all your sites can be controlled and displayed from a central, dynamic dashboard that is customizable to how you operate.
+Aggregate and filter information from different sources into ad hoc views, which you can define and save for frequent use.

-You can automate your reports and have them sent directly to the team members that need them.
+You can automate your reports and send them directly to the team members needing them.
 Get notified when inventories run low or, better yet, have automated notifications sent directly to your supplier.

 Without a doubt, SM2's automated fuel inventory management makes your fleet life easier, whether you have above-ground or underground storage tanks.

 Let's take a closer look at the types of reports available.
 First, we'll

 address the elephant in the room: the daily reports required by the local authorities for USTs.
 This particular report has been customized to suit the requirements of a specific local authority.
 Your local authorities may require a slightly different variation on how the information must be reported, but fear not: the report can be customized based on your government's requirements.